rasel-gannicus/Pharmasia/README.md

 ## 🔮 Future Improvements

 - Implement advanced search functionality with autocomplete
-- Add product reviews and ratings system
-- Create a wishlist feature for users
 - Enhance accessibility features
 - Implement lazy loading for improved performance
 - Add more interactive animations and transitions